-The 2017 ACVBM Annual Conference will be held on October 20th 2017 in conjunction with the AHVMA Annual Conference at the Town and Country Resort and Convention Center, 500 Hotel Circle North, San Diego CA 92108.
-Contact phone is 619-502-7061.
-Our herbwalk will be held on the 19th at 4 PM, and on the 20th John Chen will be speaking for six hours, followed by our Board meeting, then with a two hour evening session with Subhuti Dharmananda.
+The 2017 ACVBM Annual Conference was held on October 20th 2017 in conjunction with the AHVMA Annual Conference at the Town and Country Resort and Convention Center, 500 Hotel Circle North, San Diego CA 92108.
+Our herbwalk was held on the 19th at 4 PM, and on the 20th John Chen lectured for six hours, followed by our Board meeting, then with a two hour evening session with Subhuti Dharmananda.

-Dr. Ihor Basko will be leading this adventure.
+Dr. Ihor Basko led us on this adventure.